19hours/sg-statutes/Acts/Singapore Accountancy Commission Act.md

 ### Designated entities

-33\.—(1) Subject to section 34, the Commission may, with the approval of the Minister, by order published in theGazette, amend the Third Schedule by adding thereto, deleting therefrom or otherwise varying any designated entity.
+33\.—(1) Subject to section 34, the Commission may, with the approval of the Minister, by order published in theGazette, amend the Third Schedule by adding to or deleting from that Schedule or otherwise varying any designated entity.

 (2) A designated entity shall be subject to such conditions as the Commission may, from time to time, specify.